 Herford N. Elliott Trust

-The mission of the EWVP-Girl Scout partnership is to develop girls as leaders, especially as leaders in wildlife conservation and environmental stewardship efforts that positively impact their communities and the world.
-Its objective is to foster the Girl Scout mission—building girls of courage, confidence, and character, who make the world a better place.
-Through the EWVP, girls develop science, outdoor, and leadership skills through girl-led, cooperative activities in which they learn by doing.
+The mission of the EWVP/Girl Scout partnership is to develop girls as leaders in wildlife conservation and environmental stewardship efforts that positively affect their communities and the world.
+Its objective is to foster the Girl Scout mission—building girls of courage, confidence, and character who make the world a better place.
+Through the EWVP, girls develop science, outdoor, and leadership skills through cooperative girl-led activities in which they learn by doing.
 In the process, they:

-- Discover a strong sense of self, develop positive values, and gain an understanding of their important role in caring for wildlife and our earth's natural resources.
+- Discover a strong sense of self, develop positive values, and gain an understanding of their important role in caring for wildlife and Earth's natural resources

-- Take action to identify community and environmental needs, positively impact the environment, and educate and inspire others to act as stewards of the earth and its wildlife.
+- Take action to identify community and environmental needs, positively influence the environment, and educate and inspire others to act as stewards of Earth and its wildlife

-The EWVP supports Girl Scout councils and global committees through program development, grants, membership and volunteer development, learning opportunities and consultative services, and collaboration with national organizations and agencies.
+The EWVP supports Girl Scout councils and global committees through program development, grants, membership and volunteer resources, learning opportunities, and collaboration with national organizations and agencies.

 "Only by educational processes can...any reasonable quantities of wildlife be preserved for the satisfaction and companionship of future generations."

 *Additional funding and in-kind support has been provided through grants, sponsors, and alliances.